What do Richard Branson, David Bailey, and Daniel Radcliffe have in common. They all have dyspraxia.

 Thankfully, there were always ways out of sports at school, or at least the more difficult parts that involved running, with an understanding sports teacher such as Mr Grimes.
 He actually made PE bearable, and that’s saying a lot.

-If you watched me walk down the street now on any average day, you might well suspect that I was on the merry side, instead of being unable to coordinate my feet.
+If you watched me walk down the street now on any average day, you might well suspect that I was on the merry side (not that I’d know what that’s like, Mum, honest), instead of being unable to coordinate my feet.
 Unless I really concentrate, I’ll often struggle to walk in a straight line for very long, and will often trip over my own feet.
-So yes, it does look like I’m the worst for wear (not that I’d know what that’s like, Mum, honest).
-The difference between me at 32 and me at 16 is that I’ve learnt not to care about it.
-I’m never going to be an Olympic runner and the jobs I want to do mostly involve sitting behind a desk.
+The difference between me now and me at 16 is that I’ve learnt not to care about it.
+I’m never going to be an Olympic runner, and the jobs I want to do mostly involve sitting behind a desk.
 I just wish I’d known that when I was 16.

 This was something that was more difficult to overcome.
 I shut myself away for a long time, hating situations with lots of people which would just make me feel more awkward and tongue-tied.
 However, over time, with the help of an extremely patient family – and some exceptional friends – I began to feel confident, able to contribute to conversations, and not entirely afraid to meet new people.
 Even now, I have moments that make me want to hide away, but they are mercifully few and far between – and when they do occur, I deal with them.